 If we change the prefix and replace be– with her-, we end up with herstellen, which means “to manufacture or produce.”
 And if we choose another prefix — aus — we end up with ausstellen, a verb we can translate as “to exhibit or show,” such as when you exhibit your latest artistic masterpiece: Ich habe mein letztes künstlerisches Meisterwerk ausgestellt.

 There are plenty more prefixes to choose from (Fact alert!
 The verbs legen and stellen have the most), but let’s take a look at one final one: vor.
 With this and stellen, we now have vorstellen, which means “to imagine” if you use it with the dative case and “to introduce (to a person)” if you use it with the accusative case.
-(If you’re freaking out at the mention of cases, check out our German courses for answers.)
+(If you’re freaking out at the mention of cases as you learn German, check out our German courses for answers.)

 Prefixes In Action